bwcompton/DEPMEP/inst/howto.md

 Start by locating the culvert (or bridge) you are interested in.
 You can zoom into the map by clicking **+** (zoom out with **&#x2212;**), using your mouse’s scroll wheel, or by pinching if you are on a mobile device.
 Drag the map to pan.

 Alternatively, you can type an address or location.
-This can be a full street address or the name of a town, for example "otis mass."
+This can be a full street address, the name of a town (for example "otis mass"), or a latitude and longitude (for example, "42.3923, -72.3448").

 Streams and culverts will appear once you’ve zoomed in far enough.
 If you don’t see them, zoom in a little farther.